 "name": feature.name,

-A common anti-pattern is applying coercion functions to entire tables without filtering, which bypasses spatial indexes and triggers full sequential scans.
-To maintain query performance, always apply bounding box filters or distance predicates before invoking serialization functions.
+A common anti-pattern is applying coercion functions to entire tables without pre-filtering, which bypasses spatial indexes and triggers full sequential scans.
+Always apply a bounding-box filter or distance predicate before invoking serialization functions.

 stmt = select(